Ghee vs Butter: What’s the Difference, and Which is Best?

-- You can use ghee anywhere you’d use butter in your favorite recipes (including Bulletproof Coffee).
-It’s especially great for high-heat cooking, like roasting and stir-frying.
+- Ghee can replace butter in most recipes (including Bulletproof Coffee).
+It’s suitable for high-heat cooking, like roasting and stir-frying.

-But what about grass-fed ghee vs. butter — is one better than the other?
+Grass-fed ghee vs butter — is one better than the other?

-Read on to find out the difference between ghee and butter and why you might want to stock both in a fully Bulletproof kitchen.
+Read on to find out the differences between ghee and butter and why you might want to stock both in a Bulletproof kitchen.